Vivianogbor/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 0 - Write script that prints "Hello, World" followed by a new line to the standard output.
+Task 2 - Display the contents of the /etc/passwd file